Mermaids (charity): Data breach

 In June 2019, The Times revealed that they had discovered a data breach by Mermaids in which confidential emails had been made readily available through their website.
 The Times said that these included names of transgender children and their parents, together with contact details and intimate medical information.
 The newspaper reported that there were internal emails from the trustees which criticised the leadership by Susie Green, as well as criticism from parents.
 Mermaids issued a press release on the same day, which acknowledged that a data breach had occurred, and that they had informed the Information Commissioner's Office and had corrected the breach.
 The press release stated that the breach was limited to internal emails and that no emails to and from families were part of the information leaked; The Times disputed this.
 After an investigation, Mermaids were required to pay a £25,000 fine.

 Training

-Some pressure groups, including Safe Schools Alliance and Transgender Trend, have argued that resources used by Mermaids in training sessions reinforce rigid gender roles and might cause non-conforming children to identify as transgender.
+Some anti-trans pressure groups, including Safe Schools Alliance and Transgender Trend, have argued that resources used by Mermaids in training sessions reinforce rigid gender roles and might cause non-conforming children to identify as transgender.
 Writer Kate Lister said that the resource is "a visual representation of gender identifying markers ...
 At no point does anyone suggest children who act in ways that do not conform to a gender are trans.
 At no point does anyone suggest gay children are trans."
 Mermaids released a statement saying that they have never encouraged teachers "to state that 'tomboys' should be transgender", and that they do not provide classroom talks or lesson materials for schools, contrary to what had been reported in some newspapers.

 Following the commencement of the regulatory compliance case by the Charity Commission in 2022, the Department for Education removed Mermaids from its mental health and wellbeing resources for schools.